-There is no difference between Taiwanese High School girls and boys in attitudes to learning English

-As a matter of technical terminology, one of these hypotheses is usually referred to as the 'null hypothesis' or 'H0' or, in some statistical discussions as 'E'.
-The other is the 'alternative hypothesis' or 'H1'.
-The null hypothesis is the negative form that refers to "no difference" or "no relationship" or "non-existence" or the like; the alternative hypothesis is the one that claims a difference etc. Note that this distinction does not coincide exactly with the distinction between the hypothesis is the one you believe in and the one you think will not.
-Usually the alternative hypothesis is the one that journal true, but that is not always so.
+There is no difference between Taiwanese High School girls and boys in attitudes to learning English or 'H1'.
+The null hypothesis is the negative form that refers to "no difference" or "no relationship" or "non-existence" or the like; the alternative hypothesis is the one that claims a difference etc. Note that this distinction does not coincide exactly with the distinction between the hypothesis you expect will be confirmed and the one you think will not.
+Usually the alternative hypothesis is the one you believe in and the null hypothesis is the one that you think is not true, but that is not always so.
 (Note, when it is used, the label 'E' stands for 'expected'.
 But that means 'What you would expect under the null hypothesis', not 'The hypothesis that the researcher expects to be confirmed').